By B.L. Ochman

-In a move that changes the SEO game for brands, Google is now including real-time Tweets in its desktop search results.
+In a move that changes the SEO game for brands, Google is now including SEO Company, real-time Tweets in its desktop search results.
 They made the announcement in a Tweet, natch.

 Results show recent Tweets in carousel format for searches on a person or brand’s name.
 Approximately 5 Tweets are shown, generally close to the top of the main search page.
 Tweets began appearing in mobile search results since May, but this desktop rollout – for English language only right now – has been slow in coming.